greyshell/ds_algorithm/stack/README.md

-# How to use `stack.h`
+# How to use my Stack library

+## `stack.h`

-a singly linked list based implementation.
+It is a singly linked list based stack implementation.

 **Example:**

 ```
-#include "stack.h"
+#include "../private_libs/stack.h"

 int main(void){
     stack s;